 Voiding the Informal Marriage

-The purported spouse argued that the decedent’s children did not prove that her marriage commenced no earlier than three years before the decedent’s death and, as such, the lower court order had to be overturned.
+The purported spouse argued that the decedent’s children did not prove that her marriage commenced no earlier than three years before the decedent’s death and, as such, the trial court order had to be overturned.

 The court concluded that there was no evidence that the parties held themselves out as married prior to 2015, meaning that the court rejected the Declaration filed in 2015.
 Thus, the court concluded that any marriage would have to have commenced after 2015.
 This was within three years of the decedent’s death.